SchokiCoder/book_modern_c/src/5_conditions.md

 ```

 This makes much more sense to write.
 Not only do we not need to explicitly check
-against the opposite case, we also don't accidentally play value ping-pong with
+against the opposite case.
+We also don't accidentally play value ping-pong with
 poor "num".
-So we check for "num" to be not 1 and react accordingly.
+So we check for "num" to be not 1, and react accordingly.
 Now what if we also
 need to check a special case in which "num" is 43?

 ```c
 {{ #include ../code/5/else_if.c }}
 ```

-Yup, you can chain an if onto an else and you can do that as often as you like.
+Yup, you can chain an if onto an else, and you can do that as often as you like.
-Keep in mind, that in such a chain there is only one beginning "if" and only one
+Keep in mind, that in such a chain there is only one beginning "if",
-or none ending "else" branches.
+and only one or none ending "else" branches.

-By the way, the brackets for if are optional as long as you have just one
+By the way, the brackets for the if are optional, as long as you have just one
 statement.

 ```c